-Officer decision making at a strategic level is led by the Senior Management Team, comprising the Chief Executive, the Director of Finance and Transformation, Interim Director of Services and The Head of Legal and Democratic Services (in their role as Monitoring Officer).
+Officer decision making at a strategic level is led by the Senior Management Team, comprising the Chief Executive, the Director of Finance and Transformation (as S.151 Officer), and the Head of Legal and Democratic Services (in their role as Monitoring Officer).
 The Team meets formally on a bi-weekly basis and standing items of business include finance, policy, governance, human resources, performance management and the delivery of the Council's priorities.